JonecoBoy/7digitssegments74HC595/README.md

-# ShiftRegister 74HC595 Arduino Library
+# 7 Digits Segements with ShiftRegister 74HC595 Arduino Library

 This library simplifies the usage of multi 7 digits displays driven by 74hc595 shift register: